This program was developed in partnership with the University of Guelph.

 By the end of the training, you should be able to:

-- Apply techniques used in the communications process (pre, during and post) to effectively conduct bad news meetings;
+2. Apply techniques to effectively conduct bad news meetings;

-- Practice methods to bypass or mitigate challenges presented.
+6. Practice methods to bypass or mitigate challenges.

 Designed for those working in Human Resources Management, Professional and Organizational Development Professionals, Organizational Leaders.